papimenon/docs/docs/pages/syntactic_sdk/api_bridge_agent.md

 You have an example of a such configuration in `configs/api.sendgrid.com.oas.json`

-### Configure an endpoint to allow plugin to retrieve it
+### Configure an Endpoint to Allow Plugin to Retrieve It

 On the same oas file, add a `x-nl-input-examples` element to an endpoint with sentence that describe how you can use the endpoint with natural language.